 A PA may choose to visit an individual informally in hospital but given the current pandemic, this may not be allowed.
-Where visiting is allowed, PAs will be subject to infection control measures as is normal practice.
+Where visiting is allowed, PAs will be subject to infection control measures.

 PAs have a vital role to play when an individual leaves hospital.
 It’s important that individuals receive up to date advice and guidance regarding a safe discharge from hospital that they can share with their PAs.